 Performance Considerations for Protection Systems

 This section discusses the overall protection system performance.
-Also, an effort will be made to separately identify the performance of the communications components and the relaying components.
+Also, the section separately identifies the performances of the communications components and the relaying components.

 Protection System Reliability

-The Relay Work Group defines protection system reliability as follows: The components of reliability are Dependability and Security.
+The Relay Work Group defines the components of protection system reliability as “dependability and security.”

-All elements in the protection system are considered, including relays, CTs, VTs, communications channels, all supply and control wiring, and station batteries.
-Note that communications channels are considered to include all communications equipment required to deliver information from an initiating relay at one location to a receiving relay at another location.
+All parts of the protection system are considered, including relays, CTs, VTs, communications channels, all supply and control wiring, and station batteries.
+Note that communications channels include all communications equipment needed to deliver information from an initiating relay at one location to a receiving relay at another.

-Two different failure modes are considered: failure to operate, which is the defining characteristic of dependability, and unnecessary operation, the defining characteristic of security.
+Two failure modes are considered: failure to operate, which is the defining characteristic of dependability; and unnecessary operation, the defining characteristic of security.

-Dependability: This is the assurance that a protection system will respond to faults or conditions within its intended zone of protection.
+Dependability—The assurance that a protection system will respond to faults or conditions in its intended zone of protection.

-Failure to operate is defined as a failure of the protection system to clear a fault when it should.
+Failure to operate means a failure of the protection system to clear a fault when it should.

-Dependability of a protection system can be impacted by the communication component of the system.
-Consider a transmission line employing a Permissive Overreaching Transfer Trip (POTT) scheme for high-speed protection over the entire length of the line.
-A failure of communication interface equipment at one terminal of this transmission line prevents the affected terminal from receiving the POTT signal from the remote terminal for an in-section fault.
-This results in loss of high- speed protection for 100 percent of the line.
+The dependability of a protection system can be affected by the communication component of the system.
+Consider a transmission line using a POTT scheme for high-speed protection over the entire length of the line.
+A failure of communication interface equipment at one terminal of this transmission line prevents the terminal from receiving the POTT signal from the remote terminal for an in-section fault.
+This results in loss of high- speed protection for the entire line.

-Security: This is the assurance that a protection system will restrain from faults or conditions outside of its intended zone of protection.
-This term as used here should not be confused with the concepts of physical security or cyber security.
+Security—The assurance that a protection system will restrain from faults or conditions outside of its intended zone of protection.
+This term, as used here, should not be confused with the concepts of physical security or cyber security.

 Unnecessary operations of a relay scheme are classified into two groups: